How Red Chillies VFX emerged as a strong post-production option for Bollywood

 “We have always maintained that we look at ourselves as an independent business unit and proof of that is that out of the 37 movies we’ve done, 22 movies are independent of SRK,” Yadav said.
 “However, we do keep taking Mr. Khan’s help whenever required and eventually, it’s the work we have done over a span of 12 years which speaks volumes.”

-Technical departments like VFX and colour require coordination specifically with the cinematographer and director of a film, which is where Khan’s patronage mostly ends.
+Technical departments like VFX and colour require coordination specifically with the cinematographer and director of a film, which is where Khan’s patronage mostly ends.thirdMAds

 “My director of photography (DoP) Andre Menezes wanted to go ahead with Makarand Surte (chief colourist at Red Chillies Color) who had graded my first film too,” said Fukrey Returns director Mrighdeep Singh Lamba.
 “It was a very good experience, there was a good flow of thought and nobody was very rigid about things and even if they were, they had their own reasons.”